 If possible, discuss the divorce with your kids when they have time to let it sink in.
 Ideally, you can do it on the weekend, when they will be able to spend time alone or with you and their other parent, and siblings.
 Let your kids have the space they need, but remind them that both of you are there to talk whenever your child has any questions or concerns.
 Some kids ask dozens of questions about the future, about how things will change, about why the divorce is happening, while others ask nothing at all.
 Answer your inquisitive children with as much honesty as you can, reminding them of your love for them, and encourage your quiet children to express themselves.
 This might mean writing you a letter, keeping a diary about their feelings, drawing pictures about their feelings, reading a children’s book about divorce, to discussing it with you, their other parent, a friend, family member, a teacher, or a therapist.

 Preparing for a divorce can be difficult, and talking to your kids is only one of the first steps.
-Contact Empire Law today to discuss your divorce case.
+Contact The Franklin Law Firm today to discuss your divorce case.